flyingmermaidd/BDAT-IES-GROUP6/README.md

 ##  Important Notes

 * The application implements security best practices, including authentication and role-based access control.
-* The "Powerpoint Presentation.pdf" document provides additional context and details about the project's goals and implementation.
+* The `Powerpoint Presentation` document provides additional context and details about the project's goals and implementation.

-##  Security Considerations (From "Powerpoint Presentation.pdf")
+##  Security Considerations (From "Powerpoint Presentation")

 The "Powerpoint Presentation.pdf" document also discusses broader security considerations for data transfer and API security: